 Conversion Services.
-When a customer purchases one of our systems, we convert its existing data to the purchased system.
+When a customer purchases one of our systems, we convert their existing data to the purchased system.
 Our knowledge of hospital data processing, in conjunction with extensive in-house technical expertise, allows us to accomplish this task in a cost effective manner.
 When we install a new system, the data conversion has already occurred so that the system is immediately operational.
-Our goal is for each customer to be immediately productive in order not to waste time and money on the costly and inefficient task of maintaining the same data on parallel systems.
+Our goal is for each customer to be productive day one in order to eliminate time and money wasted on the costly and inefficient task of maintaining the same data on parallel systems.
 Our services also relieve the hospital staff of the time-consuming burden of data conversion.
 The conversion process is the initial phase of our LikeMind support model.

 Training.
-In order to integrate the new system and to ensure its success, we spend approximately three to four weeks providing individualized training on-site at each customer's facility at the time of installation.
-We directly train all hospital users, including staff members and healthcare providers, during all hospital shifts in the use of hardware and software applications.
-We employ nurses, medical technicians, and providers in addition to our technical training staff in order to help us communicate more effectively with our customers during the training process.
+In order to integrate the new system and to ensure its success, we spend approximately sixteen weeks providing individualized training onsite at each customer's facility.
+We provide one to one hardware and software application training for all hospital users, including staff members and healthcare providers, during all hospital shifts.
+We employ nurses, medical technicians, and providers along with our technical training staff in order to help us communicate more effectively with our customers during the training process.
 This training phase is also part of the LikeMind support model that is provided to all of our customers.